 Step 5: Give useful feedback

 At this point, there will always be a need for changes, whether they are major modifications or minor tweaks.
 It’s up to you to communicate your needs as best you can.
 Provide your designer with feedback they can use to improve the design.
 Simply saying “I don’t like any of them” does not help the process.
 Just saying “I like this one” without offering any reasons doesn’t help either.
 Express why you like or dislike something, or what you would like to see differently.
 Try something like, “This one feels too rigid.
-Can you give it more movement somehow?”
+Could you give it more movement somehow?”

-That being said, try not to become the designer or problem solver yourself.
+Try not to become the designer, though.
 Remember to give your designer problems to solve, not solutions to use.
 You have hired a professional designer for a reason, so let them do what they do best.
-If you have a good designer that communicates well and matches your preferred style, then you can be confident they will present you with quality work.
+If you have an experienced designer that communicates well and matches your preferred style, then you can be confident they will present you with quality work.

 Step 6: Accept deliverables

-Upon release of final payment to the designer, you should receive the deliverables promised to you in the beginning of the business relationship (usually outlined in the agreement).
-This should include vector files that are resizable, as opposed to raster images that cannot be increased in size without becoming pixelated (blurry).
+Upon release of final payment to the designer, you should soon receive the deliverables promised to you in the beginning of the business relationship (usually outlined in the agreement or another written form).
+It may take a bit of time for the designer to get the final files ready and packaged up nice and neat.

-You need files that you can start using on the web right away (usually PNG, JPG, or GIF).
-Ask for a PNG or GIF if you want the background to be transparent (no white box around your logo).
+You will also need files that you can start using on the web right away (usually PNG, JPG, or GIF).
+It’s the PNG and GIF files that support transparent backgrounds — meaning the file don’t have a white box around the design.
 If you need them at a certain size for your website or email signature, then say so (and include that in the creative brief).